huiyinghuan/team12_PSD_NILM_Mobile_Application/README.md

 ## Usage

 ### Features
-The list of features are as shown below
+The list of features and capabilities of the application are:
 1. Viewing of device status (On/Off, battery level, brightness level, etc.)
 2. Control of device
 3. Creation of scenes